First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 Which island should I visit in Hawaii?

-Maui is known for 5-star resorts and scenic beauty like the eclectic Road to Hana.
+Maui is a honeymoon paradise known for 5-star resorts, golden beaches, and Hawaii’s most famous drive, the impossibly curvy Road to Hana.

 Here’s a little more info to help you decide between islands: